appium/appium-xcuitest-driver/docs/real-device-config.md

 ```bash
     mkdir -p Resources/WebDriverAgent.bundle
 ```
-If you build an WebDriverAgent with a version before 2.32.0 (e.g. as part of an Appium release before 1.20.0) you also have to run
+If you build WebDriverAgent with a version before 2.32.0 (e.g. as part of an Appium release before 1.20.0) you also have to run
 ```bash
     ./Scripts/bootstrap.sh -d